haooxin/cloudflare-ddns/README.md

 ## Here are two ways to authenticate requests to the Cloudflare API:
 ### Using the Global API Key:
-If you use the Global API Key, you need to include two headers in the request `X-Auth-Key`.
+If you use the Global API Key, you need to include two headers in the request: `X-Auth-Email` and `X-Auth-Key`.
 Ensure you provide the correct email address associated with your Cloudflare account and your Global API Key.

 `curl -X GET "https://api.cloudflare.com/client/v4/zones/YOUR_ZONE_ID/dns_records" -H "X-Auth-Email: YOUR_EMAIL" -H "X-Auth-Key: YOUR_GLOBAL_API_KEY" -H "Content-Type: application/json"`